 Citizenship issues (derivation and acquisition): Parents are sometimes shocked to learn that their foreign-born children may not be U.S. citizens when they apply for their passports, driver’s licenses, or college financial aid.
 We can help resolve this uncertainty and if relevant, help you satisfy the prerequisites to making your child a U.S. citizen.
 See our handout here regarding the various ways children can become U.S. citizens.

 Naturalization: We handle naturalizations from start to finish at an affordable rate, guiding the client through the filing and supporting evidence, the Civics test, and the interview.
+We are currently not accepting this type of citizenship case at this time (versus citizenship cases involving derivation and acquisition, see above).

 Photos on this page are copyrighted by Todd Klassy Photography, All Rights Reserved, 2020.